If you have an Adsense account, you need to know how to check invalid clicks in Google Adsense. You should also check your policy enforcement.

-If you want to earn more with your Adsense account you can improve your monetization skills by keeping a close eye on your traffic that is causing invalid activity.
+If you want to earn more with your Adsense account, you can improve your monetization skills.

-After reducing my site’s social media sharing even more over the last month, the result has been conclusive.
+After reducing my site’s social media sharing even more over the following month, the result was conclusive.

-With only a few social media shares on Twitter an Facebook, and no reposting at all on Medium and Flipboard, my invalid traffic reduction for the month was only one solitary cent.
+With only a few social media shares on Twitter and Facebook and no reposting at all on Medium and Flipboard, my deduction for the month was only one solitary cent.

 In my mind, this is certainly enough proof to show that Google pays for organic traffic clicks and not for social media traffic earned clicks.

-The lesson is that if you want to earn money from the Google Adsense Program, concentrate fully on organic traffic gained from search results.
+The lesson is that if you want to earn money from the Google Adsense Program, concentrate your efforts on getting organic traffic from search results.

 Check your Adsense policy enforcement report

-If you haven’t checked it, you should do so once a month at least.
+If you haven’t checked this, you should do so once a month, at least.

-The report concerns your content page on to which Google serves ads.
-If your content is considered not suitable, Google will refuse to display ads on that page.
+The report concerns your content pages on which Google serves ads.
+If Google considers your content is not suitable, it will refuse to display advertisements on that page.